Biden, McCarthy meeting ends with no deal on debt ceiling | Politics

 Biden, McCarthy meeting ends with no deal on debt ceiling

-President Joe Biden and House Speaker Kevin McCarthy ended discussions on Monday with no agreement on how to raise the U.S. government's $31.4 trillion debt ceiling and will keep talking with just 10 days before a possible default that could sink the U.S. economy.

-President Joe Biden and House Speaker Kevin McCarthy ended discussions on Monday with no agreement on how to raise the U.S. government's $31.4 trillion debt ceiling and will keep talking with just 10 days before a possible default that could sink the U.S. economy.
-The Democratic president and the top congressional Republican have struggled to make progress on a deal, as McCarthy pressures the White House to agree to spending cuts in the federal budget that Biden considers "extreme," and the president pushes new taxes on the wealthy that Republicans reject.
+President Joe Biden and House Speaker Kevin McCarthy could not reach an agreement Monday on how to raise the U.S. government's $31.4 trillion debt ceiling with just 10 days before a possible default that could sink the U.S. economy, but vowed to keep talking.
+The Democratic president and the top congressional Republican have struggled to make a deal, as McCarthy pressures the White House to agree to spending cuts in the federal budget that Biden considers "extreme," and the president pushes new taxes that Republicans have rejected.

-White House aides met with Republican negotiators on Capitol Hill for two hours on Monday, and early indications were that the talks had gone well.
+"We reiterated once again that default is off the table and the only way to move forward is in good faith toward a bipartisan agreement," Biden said in a statement after the meeting, which he called "productive."
+McCarthy told reporters after over an hour of talks with Biden that negotiators are "going to get together, work through the night" to try to find common ground.

+"I felt we had a productive discussion.
+We don't have an agreement yet," McCarthy said.
+"I believe we can still get there."
+He said he expected to talk to Biden every day.
+But he was not willing to consider Biden's plan to cut the deficit by raising taxes on the wealthy and closing tax loopholes for the oil and pharmaceutical industries.
+McCarthy was focused on reducing spending in the 2024 federal budget.

+He said the tone in the Biden meeting was the most positive yet.
 Any deal to raise the limit must pass both chambers of Congress, and therefore hinges on bipartisan support.
 McCarthy's Republicans control the House 222-213, while Biden's Democrats hold the Senate 51-49.

 A failure to lift the debt ceiling would trigger a default that would shake financial markets and drive interest rates higher on everything from car payments to credit cards.
 U.S. markets rose on Monday as investors awaited updates on the negotiations.